 Not in the mood for plain hot tea?
-The legendary Kombucha fungus has been appreciated in Asia for thousands of years.
-Kombucha is a symbiotic colony of bacteria and yeast (SCOBY) which produces a high-end fruity fitness drink from normal tea within about two weeks.
+The legendary Kombucha fungus, available in our webshop in organic quality, has been appreciated in Asia for thousands of years.
+Kombucha is a symbiotic colony of bacteria and yeast (Scoby) which produces a high-end fruity fitness drink from normal tea within about two weeks.
 This process is also called fermentation and leaves the essential ingredients of the tea (such as tannins, antioxidants, theine, etc.) almost untouched.
 In addition, the tea fungus even produces numerous other ingredients as there are various enzymes, organic acids and vitamins.
 It was only in the last couple of years that Kombucha was rediscovered, and it has gotten an ever growing fan base worldwide up today.
 They value and honor the Kombucha tea as important natural food.
-The SCOBY is a one-time purchase because it continues to grow and propagates: Everyone can become a successful Kombucha brewer by just one single tea fungus.
+The Kombucha scoby is a one-time purchase because it continues to grow and propagates: Everyone can become a successful Kombucha brewer by just one single tea fungus.

-Our organic Kombucha drinks with a traditional and guaranteed original SCOBY are produced with utmost care and from certified organic tea only – of course we give a growth guarantee.
+Our Kombucha starter kits with a traditional and guaranteed original scoby are produced with utmost care and from certified organic tea only – of course we give a growth guarantee.

 "What is that ugly flapjack?!"

-Your first encounter with the famous Kombucha fungus might need its time – we have to admit.
-If the SCOBY had ears, it would be offended pretty often by the comments given at first sight.
+Your first encounter with the famous Kombucha mushroom might need its time – we have to admit.
+If the scoby had ears, it would be offended pretty often by the comments given at first sight.
 Hereof, “Big ugly flapjack” is only an innocent one.
 However, skepticism about this pink to beige colored disk floating on top of the tea yields quickly a “Mmmmhh!
-Delicious!” in the end when having tried some of the finished fermented drink from the SCOBY yourself.
+Delicious!” in the end when having tried some of the finished fermented drink from the scoby yourself.

 The legendary tea fungus processes normal tea into a delicious high-end fitness drink leaving the essential ingredients of the tea almost untouched.
-In addition, the tea fungus even produces numerous other ingredients as there are various enzymes, organic acids and vitamins.
-You may read more about them on our dedicated page “Ingredients and Effects of the Kombucha Tea Fungus”.
+In addition, the Kombucha mushroom even produces numerous other ingredients as there are various enzymes, organic acids and vitamins.
+You may read more about them on our dedicated page “Ingredients and Effects of the Kombucha Tea Mushroom”.

 Being a natural, sustainable food, the Kombucha tea fungus is ideally suited for a conscious and balanced diet.
 It produces a natural beverage which contains numerous live and biologically active microorganisms that energize our whole body.
 Kombucha contains many different and beneficial elements.
 These may vary to a high degree depending on the type of preparation, used tea, and other factors.

-Where does the Kombucha tea fungus actually come from?
+Where does the Kombucha scoby actually come from?

 Quite true, but our mysterious drink might be older than thought of: In ancient China, already 2200 years ago, the Kombucha drink was said to be well enjoyed as a means to win immortality.
 In the Chinese tradition, “immortality” connotes a long and healthy life full of vitality and well-being up to old age.